oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/README.md

 - Provide OCI credentials and IAM permissions appropriate to the resources each selected stack creates.
 The SIEM and monitoring stacks use Terraform modules downloaded from public GitHub, so Terraform initialization needs outbound connectivity.
 - Deploy home-region resources once, then deploy regional resources separately for every OCI region in scope.
 - The function stack also requires a compatible container CLI (Docker or Podman); Vault-backed image login requires OCI CLI and Python 3 on the Terraform runner.
-- Configure email recipients, budget values, compartments, retention, and service-label naming before apply.
+- Configure email recipients, budget values, compartments, retention, and service-label naming before running `terraform apply`.
 The stacks do not supply organization-specific contacts or mandatory defined tags.
 - Treat SIEM stream endpoints, OCI credentials, Terraform state, and HTML-report pre-authenticated links as sensitive operational data.

 ## Recommended deployment order